tekumara/notes/ripgrep.md

 Or use `-u` to disable smart search, eg: `rg -uuu` which is roughly equivalent to `grep -r`

 ### Globs

-`--files` prints the names of any files that would be searched, without actually performing the search.
-This is useful to determine whether a particular file is being searched or not.

 [Globs](https://github.com/BurntSushi/ripgrep/tree/master/globset) determine which files to include or exclude in the search.
 eg: